mindkin/hourfleet/docs/integrations.md

 ![](images/RestrictedKey2.png)

 Give the key the name `Hourfleet`.
 All your permissions should be showing `None`.
-Go through and check each  of the permissions shown as needing `Read nd write`
+Go through and check each  of the permissions shown as needing `Read and write` as shown below.

 ![](images/RestrictedKey.png)